HIV Treatment

 After testing positive for HIV, how soon do people start taking HIV medicines?

-People with HIV should start taking HIV medicines as soon as possible after their HIV is diagnosed.
-However, before starting treatment, people with HIV must be prepared to take HIV medicines every day for the rest of their lives.
+People with HIV should start taking HIV medicines as soon as possible after receiving an HIV diagnosis.
+However, before starting treatment, health care providers and people with HIV should discuss available HIV medicines.

-Issues, such as lack of health insurance or an inability to pay for HIV medicines, can make it hard to take HIV medicines consistently.
-Health care providers can recommend resources to help people deal with any issues before they start taking HIV medicines.
+Issues, such as lack of health insurance or an inability to pay for certain HIV medicines, can make it hard to take HIV medicines consistently.
+Health care providers can recommend resources to help people deal with any issues related to HIV treatment adherence before starting an HIV treatment regimen.

 During a person’s first visit with a health care provider, is there time to ask questions?